 Photolithography is central to most micro- and nanofabrication applications including microfluidics and cantilever fabrication.
 The minimum feature sized achieved at MCN using mask lithography is 1µm with a subsequent metal lift-off process.

-MCN features three photolithography tools – the EVG 6200 Mask Aligner, the SUSS MA6 and the ABM UV Flood Light Source.
+MCN features four photolithography tools – the EVG 6200 Mask Aligner, the SUSS MA6, ABM UV Flood Light Source and the PhableR-100C.
 The EVG6200 and SUSS MA6 allow for aligning multi layer features using multiple masks.
 This means that multiple layers can be built up on a single device by using appropriate alignment markers in the mask design.
 The ABM UV Flood Light Source allows for fast patterning at a lower resolution.
 The PhableR-100C uses DUV for patterning at high resolution below 300nm pitch and exposures are non-contact, protecting wafers and masks from physical contact and contamination.